 But our brother, having neither understood nor laid hold of the assertions of the tract, argues against things not found therein.
 I will explain myself on these points.

-He insists upon it that the dispensation has not been cut off.| Neither do I believe that it has.
-Like him, I distinguish between the abolition of a state of things by the Lord &#8216; and the case where this state of things has ceased to exist through the negligence or the wickedness of man.&#8217; What I have proposed for the examination of brethren is this, what is the will of God in this latter case?
+He insists upon it that the dispensation has not been cut off¦.
+Neither do I believe that it has.
+Like him, I distinguish between the abolition of a state of things by the Lord 'and the case where this state of things has ceased to exist through the negligence or the wickedness of man'.
+What I have proposed for the examination of brethren is this, what is the will of God in this latter case?
 In thus putting the question, I can say I have gained my aim, for I am fully convinced that the Holy Ghost will enlighten the saints.
 I ought also to say that I do not even think that the apostasy is at its height.
 Some there are who apply @2 Thessalonians 2 to the Roman system; these latter cannot deny that the apostasy is already come.

 The chief point on which I insist is that the word of God predicts an apostasy and a cutting off, and tells us that, if the Gentiles do not continue in the goodness of God, they will be cut off.
-Now if the state of things established by God has ceased to exist through the negligence or wickedness of men, it is clear they have not continued in the goodness of God.
-One more explanation.
-Provided that the meaning of the term &#8220;church&#8221; is understood, I have no objection to the word.
+Now if the state of things established by God has ceased to exist through the negligence or wickedness of men, it is clear they have not continued in the goodness of God One more explanation.
+Provided that the meaning of the term "church" is understood, I have no objection to the word.
 The word church means an assembly: there, where two or three are gathered together in the name of Jesus, it is clear that there is an assembly.
-But when, by dint of the use of the term church, the belief is entertained that expressions made use of by the apostles and the church at Jerusalem can be employed, then I am afraid; especially when they assume the name of the &#8216;church of God of such a place,&#8217; an expression which goes much farther than that of church.
+But when, by dint of the use of the term church, the belief is entertained that expressions made use of by the apostles and the church at Jerusalem can be employed, then I am afraid; especially when they assume the name of the 'church of God of such a place', an expression which goes much farther than that of church.
 It is true, that if some are unwilling to meet, that does not prevent its being

-| This subject is to be found treated at length in the &#8220;Hopes of the Church.&#8221; Prophetic Vol. 1.
+¦This subject is to be found treated at length in the "Hopes of the Church."
+Prophetic Volume 1.

 {161}